 |Total Sugars 7g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bouillabaisse is by far one of the best known classic French dishes.
 It is more than stew many often refer to it as.
 The rich dish teems with fresh fish and seafood with the classic combination being conger, scorpionfish, sea bass, whiting, monkfish, octopus, crab, spiny lobster, and angler fish, among many other seafood varieties.

 Marseille is the recognized home to the famous dish, though it can be found elsewhere, for the authentic and best, then you need to head to the South.

-- 1 large strip orange zest (optional, not in original recipe)
+1 large strip orange zest (not in the original recipe)

-- 1 teaspoon saffron threads (optional, not in original recipe)
+1 teaspoon saffron threads (not in the original recipe), optional